 Sound staging is more than reasonable.
 Though they don’t excel at sound stage width, sounding a little closed in an d narrow, they do portray depth well with excellent instrument separation and plenty of detail.
 Discerning the notes of individual instruments or pulling apart vocal harmonies is not an issue here.
 Portraying the particular tone or character of an instrument is one of their greatest strengths.
 Acoustic guitars sound wonderful through these.

 Certain genres are a real delight through the H850s.
 I spent a great deal of time listening to early rock; in particular the original LP issues which are unspoiled by repeated remastering.
 The H850s are immense fun.
 The more I heard what they could do the more I enjoyed and appreciated their sound.
-They are a steal at their current price and earn a thoroughly deserved recommendation.
+They are a steal and earn a thoroughly deserved recommendation.